GeeksDam/PowerApps-PowerFx-Snippets/README.md

 # PowerApps Syntax for common process in PowerApps </br>
-The repo chave various files that contains powerfx snippets for various usage
+The repo have files that contain powerfx snippets applicable to canvas and model driven apps

 ## Data input validation with Regex
 Snippet can be used to check validate different types of data input on canvas app